hightail/wilson-api/concepts/wilson/core.md

 ## i18n Config

 The i18n settings follow the [i18next](https://github.com/i18next/i18next/tree/2.2.0) library configuration.
 Wilson provides i18n support via the use of this library both server-side and client-side.
-On the wilson server, i18next is used to pre-internationalie markup templates before they make it to the client browser.
+On the wilson server, i18next is used to pre-internationalize markup templates before they make it to the client browser.
 On the client, wilson provides translation methods for dynamic strings that are templated during runtime of the application.